DSilva27/DSilva27/README.md

 * [cryoSBI](https://github.com/flatironinstitute/cryoSBI) (Collaborator): A simulation-based inference pipeline for estimating the posterior probability of conformational structures given cryo-EM data.
 Set the basis for the initial design of the API, and collaborated in testing/developing the current API.
 Results available in our [PNAS article](https://www.pnas.org/doi/10.1073/pnas.2420158122).

 * [AnaVox](https://github.com/flatironinstitute/AnaVox).
 Adapted the PCA pipeline from the Cryo-EM Challenge for the analysis of volume series obtained by different heterogeneity methods.
-See our [preprint] for results.
+See our [Nature Communications publication](https://www.nature.com/articles/s41467-025-67821-2) for results.

 * [Observation on Kmeans](https://github.com/DSilva27/Observation-on-kmeans): Theoretical study on the behaviour of Lloyd K-Means in the high noise, high dimension regime for a simple k=2 GMM Model.
 A description of the theory and numerical experiments can be found in our [manuscript in ArXiv](https://arxiv.org/abs/2506.14952).